Spring Valley Ranch & Cattle

 Bassett, Nebraska | County: Rock | 6360 Acres

-Spring Valley Ranch & Cattle is an environmentally sound and fully sustainable registered Black Angus cattle ranch in the Nebraska Sandhills, located between Bassett and Burwell.
-The area is arguably some of the best ranch land in the Sandhills with excellent and consistent moisture conditions.
+Spring Valley Ranch & Cattle is an environmentally sound and fully sustainable registered Black Angus cattle ranch in the Nebraska Sandhills, located between Bassett and Burwell in Rock County NE.
+The area is arguably some of the best grassland in the Sandhills with excellent and consistent moisture conditions.
 Consisting of 6,360 deeded acres and 320 acres of Nebraska State land lease, the ranch is carrying over 800 AU of breeding stock with maternal genetics.
 The land, cattle and equipment can be purchased turnkey with management available for $12,989,000.
 Alternatively, land only and improvements can be purchased separately in combination or in two separate east or west tracks.

 No other ranch like it in the country.
 Spring Valley Ranch & Cattle is the prototype of a carbon friendly operation that represents the future of beef cattle production.See More Details